semlanik/qtprotobuf/README.md

 *EXCLUDE_HEADERS* - List of header files to be excluded from pre-parsed list of expected header files (e.g. nested messages that are not supported by QtProtobuf generator)

 *PROTO_FILES* - List of .proto files that will be used in generation procedure

+*MULTI* - Enabled/disabled multi-files generation mode.
+In case if this property is set to TRUE generator will create pair of header/source files for each message

+**Note:** multi-files generation mode is defined as deprecated by QtProtobuf team, and might have poor support in future

 **Outcome:**